hunterlum/RecipeBlog/readme.md

 ## Introduction
 Food blog using [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/download/).
 This was a project I created so that I can document my favorite recipes and recreate them in the future.
 These recipes are organized by "genres" that describe the dish so that recipes and be explored depending on a certain mood.

+## Overview
+The Recipe Blog is a flask web app hosted serverlessly using AWS.
+The web app uses a custom class called RecipeManager which interacts with an S3 bucket.
+This bucket acts as the database and contains all the recipe data.
+Using RecipeManager, the web app retrieves the information it needs to populate web pages and list the genres in the nav bar dropdown menu by parsing the recipes in S3.
+Below is a quick architecure overview of the app as well as configuration instructions.

 ## Architecture
 This site can be hosted serverlessly using the following AWS Services:
 1. Route53